EmoJeneration/EmoJeneration-and-TwitterTwin/README.md

 ## Results
 Our results indicate that there is not enough variation between the way each generation tweets to create a reliable prediction model.
 We are currently investigating this - and there will be updates soon!

+## Installation
+Please refer to requirements.txt to load the necessary packages.

 ## Acknowledgements
 Thank you to everyone at Data Science UCSB, especially Mehir Arora and Mateo Wang!